I get asked a lot about what tools/software/resources I use, when it comes to building a website, growing an email list, etc.

 And second, the physical products:

-(shipping supplies, office products, photography equipment, etc, coming soon!)
+(shipping supplies, office products, photography & video equipment, etc, coming soon!)

 *Please be aware that a couple of the above links are affiliate links.
 But, I recommend them because I use them myself.